 - Context Watchdog On/Off.
 The watchdog can be used to periodically verify the UT network connectivity and take recovery action if a problem is detected. - Primary Ping Address enter an address pingable by the UT over the spacelink. - Secondary Ping Address.
-If you don't have a secondary address, you can configure the primary address in this field to give the UT more attempts to reach the server. - Tertiary Ping Address - Time between Pings.
-If the connected device sends or receives data on a periodic basis, set this time to be longer than the periodicity of the data. - Ping required Yes/No. If set to "No", the system will not try to ping on timer expiration if data was transmitted within the watchdog period.
+If you don't have a secondary address, it is advisable to configure the primary address in this field also to give the UT more attempts to reach the server. - Tertiary Ping Address.
+If you don't have a tertiary address, you can configure the primary address in this field to give the UT more attempts to reach the server. - Time between Pings.
+If the connected device sends or receives data on a periodic basis, set this time to be longer than the periodicity of the data.

+Ping required - Yes/No. If set to "No", the system will not try to ping on timer expiration if data was transmitted within the watchdog period.
 This is the recommended setting.
+If set to "Yes", the system will always ping when the "Time between Pings" expires, which will cause extra data to be sent on the link.